andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/05_Creating_Timing_Files.rst

 .. note::

   We will discuss parameteric modulation in a future module.
-For now, all you need to know is that it is a required column, and unless you have parametrically modulated trials, set it to a value of "1" for each trial.
+For now, all you need to know is that it is a required column, and unless you have parametrically modulated trials (which we do not have in this dataset), set it to a value of "1" for each trial.

 .. figure:: TimingFiles_Example.png